k78ma/quartz/content/4B/Breadth-First Search.md

 ---
 In BFS, we traverse a search tree by expanding the shallowest unexpanded node first.
 The fringes are added in a FIFO queue, which guarantees level-by-level exploration.
 Thus, we explore the state space in waves of increasing depth.

+Strengths:
+- simple and easy to implement complete (finite branching factor)
+- optimal for unit-cost problems

+Limitations:
+- memory-intensive: stores all frontier nodes
+- poor scalability for deep or wide trees
+- blind to cost, energy, or risk

 ## Algorithm

 ![[Breadth-First Search-1768941871471.webp]]